Daestro

 1. Log in to your Linode Cloud Manager.

-2. Click on your Profile name at the top right of the page.
+2. Click your Profile name at the top right of the page.

-• Label: Give your token a descriptive name that you can easily identify, such as daestro-integration-token.
+• Label: a name you can identify later, such as daestro-integration-token.

-• Expiry: It’s highly recommended to set this to Never to ensure Daestro’s access doesn’t expire and disrupt your running jobs.
+• Expiry: set this to Never so Daestro’s access does not expire and interrupt running jobs.

 • Account